-There are several commercially available EPS for the cubesat platform.
-These systems provide voltages and regulation typically utilized in embedded systems such as 3.3 V and 5 V.
+There are several commercially available EPS for the CubeSat platform.
+These systems provide voltages and regulation typically used in embedded systems such as 3.3 V and 5 V.

 These systems also provide an array of features to address end user needs, such as short circuit protection, over current and over/under voltage protection, telemetry, battery charging and monitoring, reset capability and more depending upon the vendor.
 Many of these systems have flight heritage and are therefore greater than TRL 6.
-Table 8.4 provides a short list of vendors who provide EPS solutions for the cubesat platform.
+Please refer to the “Power” section for power supplies for small spacecraft.

 On the Horizon

-Many C&DH systems will continue to follow the trends set for embedded systems.
-Short duration missions in LEO will continue to take advantage of the advances made by industry leaders who provide embedded systems technologies and components.
-In keeping with the low cost rapid development theme of the cubesat-based missions, many COTS solutions are available for spacecraft developers.
+Many C&DH systems will continue to follow trends set for embedded systems.
+Short duration missions in LEO will continue to take advantage of advances made by industry leaders who provide embedded systems, technologies, and components.
+In keeping with the low-cost, rapid development theme of the CubeSat-based missions, many COTS solutions are available for spacecraft developers.

-Radiation mitigation solutions are being implemented by developers who need to address those concerns as applied to deep space and long duration LEO missions.
-A brief discussion about those techniques is provided in Radtion subsection below.
+Radiation mitigation solutions are being implemented by developers who need to address those concerns for deep space and long duration LEO missions.
+A brief discussion about those techniques is provided in the “Radiation” subsection below.

-Also trending in the cubesat development arena is the use of open source solutions.
-A number of C&DH systems being developed are utilizing Linux as their OS.
-This is allowing them to take advantage of open source SW that has been developed and tested .
+Also trending in the CubeSat development arena is the use of open source solutions.
+A number of C&DH systems being developed are using Linux as their OS.
+This allows them to take advantage of open source software that has already been developed and tested 1.
 NASA has developed open source software to support a number of missions.
 Others developers are using the open source in its truest sense, providing software libraries and on-line tools to aid in the development of their space systems.
-A brief discussion on open source is provided in .
+A brief discussion on open source is provided in Fitzsimmons, 2012 2.

 Radiation mitigation and tolerance schemes

-Deep space and long duration LEO missions will require developers to incorporate radiation mitigation into their respective designs.
-The cubesat platform has traditionally utilized readily available COTS components.
-Use of COTS parts has allowed for low cost C&DH development while also allowing the developers to take advantages of state of the art technologies in their designs.
+Deep space and long duration LEO missions will require developers to incorporate radiation mitigation strategies into their respective designs.
+The CubeSat platform has traditionally used readily available COTS components.
+Use of COTS parts has allowed for low-cost C&DH development, while also allowing developers to take advantage of state-of-the-art technologies in their designs.
 Many of the component and system vendors also provide radiation hardened (rad-hard) equivalent devices as well.
-While there are many commercially available rad-hard components, use of these components has an impact to the overall costs of spacecraft development.
-In order to keep costs as reasonable as possible, C&DH developers will need to address appropriate use of rad-hard components along with other radiation mitigation techniques for development of an overall radiation tolerant design as discussed in the following section.
+While there are many commercially available rad-hard components, using these components impacts the overall cost of spacecraft development.
+In order to keep costs as reasonable as possible, C&DH developers will need to address appropriate use of rad-hard components, along with other radiation mitigation techniques for developing an overall radiation tolerant design as discussed in the following section.

 Radiation mitigation and tolerance schemes

 Charge couple devices (CCD) and complementary metal oxide semiconductors (CMOS) are image sensors that are useful in radiation environments.
-However, CCD’s are preferred in space applications while the CMOS detectors is a newer technology for rad hardened image sensors , –.
+However, CCD’s are preferred in space applications, while the CMOS detectors are a newer technology for rad hardened image sensors 6,78–10.

 Watchdog timers are often used to monitor the state of a processor.
-A watchdog timer is a hardware circuit, external or internal to the processor, that resets the processor when it expires unless refreshed by the processor.
-If the processor jumps to an erroneous memory location through a single-event upset or a software exception, the watchdog timer resets the processor to restore operations .
+A watchdog timer is a hardware circuit, external or internal to the processor, which resets the processor when it expires unless refreshed by the processor.
+If the processor jumps to an erroneous memory location through a single-event upset or a software exception, the watchdog timer resets the processor to restore operations 11.